What is Ada Lovelace Day? – 10 October 2017

-Peterborough STEM Festival is an independent event inspired by Ada Lovelace Day, a worldwide celebration of women in science, technology, engineering and maths.
+Peterborough STEM Festival are proud to be an official Ada Lovelace Day event, a worldwide celebration of women in science, technology, engineering and maths.
 You can follow them on Twitter: @findingada.

 Every year in October, many events around the world are held to highlight the achievements of women in science, technology, engineering and maths (STEM), and to support girls and women studying or working in STEM.
 These events are what makes Ada Lovelace Day the huge success that it is.

-DPiP would like to organise an event that will highlight the achievements, discoveries and inventions of those working in STEM in and around Peterborough.
+DPiP would are organising the second STEMFest event that will highlight the achievements, discoveries and inventions of those working in STEM in and around Peterborough.

 We want to encourage girls and boys to study and work in the STEM fields by both inspiring them and helping to develop their skills as part of Ada Lovelace Day.
 We are looking to provide engaging and fun activities which will include:

 Practical Workshops to teach new skills such as coding, app development, or robotics!

 Talks or STEM cabarets, where speakers talk for ten to 15 minutes on various topics.

 Debates or panel discussions, lively debate based on a series of topics.

 Exhibition or display, a special show that focuses on the women in STEM whose work is on display.
 Or a exhibition of artifacts, letters and/or art focused on women in STEM.

 Hackathon or Gaming, bringing together coders, designers, musicians and storytellers together to create a new app or game.